soyart/notes/pages/Ethereum.md

 			- Then anyone could transact ([[PlasmaChain]]), but there's chance of censorship due to [[PlasmaChainOperator]]
 			- Finally, censorship is solved with [[RollUps]]
 		- ### L2 scaling solutions
-			- ### [Channels](https://ethereum.org/en/developers/docs/scaling/state-channels/) (State Channels and Payment Channels) #StateChannel
+			- ### [State Channels](https://ethereum.org/en/developers/docs/scaling/state-channels/) (State Channels and Payment Channels) #StateChannel collapsed:: true
-			  collapsed:: true
 				- > TL;DR: Channels use multisig contracts to perform multiple operations off-chain, coming back and write to the root chain later
 				- Channels are made possible via multisig contracts.
 It lets participants transact their funds off-chain multiple times, before committing the root chain.
-				- Channels downsides are that __channels don't offer open partition__, that is, participants need to be known up front, and users'll have to lock their funds in the multisig contract.
+				- Channels downsides are that __channels don't offer open participation__, that is, participants need to be known up front, and users'll have to lock their funds in the multisig contract.
 Each of the channel is also application-specific.
+				- Due to use of multisig contracts, __censorship can be done by any party__ of the multisig used
 				- Channels are some of the fist scaling solution for blockchains, having been adopted within the Bitcoin environment.
 [Raiden](https://raiden.network/) provides channel scaling on Ethereum
 			- ### [Plasma chains](https://ethereum.org/ph/developers/docs/scaling/plasma/) #PlasmaChain
 			  collapsed:: true